danpalmer101/dancetrix-ios/README.md

 The description files are a text file which just contain plain text describing the class.
 You can enter anything you like here, and it can be any length.

+### Hiding features

+Each menu item on the home page can be hidden.

+Go to the Remote Config section in Firebase and you will see a number of parameters like `feature_xxxx`.
+Setting these to `no` turns off the feature in the app and hides it from users.

+Note that it can take up to 12 hours for the changes to appear in the app as the app does not check the remote config every time it opens.

 ### Other changes

 If you need to change the email address that emails go to, you will need to add a new "Authorized Recipient" in Mailgun, and then update the Remote Config in Firebase (the `email_payment_to` parameter).